This dish is traditionally made with rice, cuttlefish (sepia) and the ink of the cuttlefish. I used squid instead of the cuttlefish.

 - 1 Red Bell Pepper (medium) Grated (or chopped)

 - 2 Large (ripe) Tomatoes, grated or 5-6 small whole tomatoes from a can

 - 1 Quart Seafood broth/stock.
 Homemade or the best quality you can find at the supermarket

 - In a small pan on low heat, cook the grated onion and pepper with some olive oil (about 4 tablespoons) until it looks extremely brown.
 This is one of the most important steps of the entire recipe.
 Stir it once in a while and let it cook.
 Cook it for 15 to 20 minutes.

 - While you are waiting for the onion mixutre to get brown, slice the squid tubes (cuttlefish if you can find it!) into thin strips.
 Set it aside

 At this point you will start usuing the paella pan:

 - Drizzle some olive oil (about 4 TBSP) and cook the shrimp.
 Once cook, set the shrimp aside.

-- When the onion is ready, add the grated tomatoes ("tomato sauce").
+- When the onion mixture is ready, transer the mixture to the paella pan and add the grated tomatoes ("tomato sauce").
 Season with a pich of salt and stir for about 3 minutes.

 - Add the squid, season and stir.
 The squid should take about 10 minutes to cook.
 Turn the heat off.